bitnami/charts/incubator/sugarcrm/README.md

 | `resources`                          | CPU/Memory resource requests/limits      | Memory: `512Mi`, CPU: `300m`                            |

 The above parameters map to the env variables defined in [bitnami/sugarcrm](http://github.com/bitnami/bitnami-docker-sugarcrm).
 For more information please refer to the [bitnami/sugarcrm](http://github.com/bitnami/bitnami-docker-sugarcrm) image documentation.

+> **Note**:
+>
+> For the SugarCRM  application function correctly, you should specify the `sugarcrmHost` parameter to specify the FQDN (recommended) or the public IP address of the SugarCRM service.
+>
+> Optionally, you can specify the `sugarcrmLoadBalancerIP` parameter to assign a reserved IP address to the SugarCRM service of the chart.
+However please note that this feature is only available on a few cloud providers (f.e.
+GKE).
+>
+> To reserve a public IP address on GKE:
+>
+> ```bash
+> $ gcloud compute addresses create sugarcrm-public-ip
+> ```
+>
+> The reserved IP address can be associated to the SugarCRM service by specifying it as the value of the `sugarcrmLoadBalancerIP` parameter while installing the chart.

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example,